 White, cream, brown, gray, black

-Urban families, seniors, singles and those looking for a hypoallergenic dog
+Urban families, seniors, singles, and those looking for a hypoallergenic dog

 Loyal, affectionate, intelligent, and easy to train

-The modern version has its origins in Germany, but during the 15th century, a few Poodles found their way into France, where they were bred into the standard, miniature, and toy varieties that are well known today.
+The modern version has origins in Germany, but during the 15th century, a few Poodles found their way into France, where they were bred into the standard, miniature, and toy varieties that are well known today.

 The Romans named these dogs Terrarii, which translates to “workers of the earth.”
 The Terrier dogs thrived in Scotland and England.

 Cairnoodles are energetic dogs.
-However, most of them inherit the laidback nature of the Poodle, requiring little exercise.
+However, most of them inherit the friendly nature of the Poodle.
 On a scale of 1-5, the Cairnoodle gets a respectable score for energy.
 This dog inherits their intelligence from both parents, making them easy to train.
 Unlike other dogs, they don’t need too much repetition.
 However, house training them can be challenging.